SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/03-Java-Database-Connectivity-(JDBC).md

 [image assetsSrc="Spring-Data-Database-Access-With-JDBC.png" /]

+First, we need to create **an application** that is going to use a database, for learning purposes we will use our **main class** with it is **main method** to send queries to the database.

-- JDBC **API** - provides the connection between the application and the driver manager
+We send those queries by using JDBC **API**, which provides the connection between the application and the driver manager.

-- JDBC **Driver Manager** - establishes the connection with the correct driver
+The JDBC **Driver Manager** is the file that we load from the .jar file, which establishes the connection with the correct driver.

-  - supports multiple drivers connected to different types of databases
-- JDBC **Driver** - handles the communications with the database
+The driver manager supports **multiple drivers** connected to different **types of databases**, where JDBC **Driver** handles the communications with the different relational databases such as Oracle, SQL Server, ODBC DC, etc.
 [/slide]

 [slide hideTitle]

 # JDBC API

-- JDBC API provides several interfaces and classes:
+JDBC API provides several interfaces and classes:

-  - driverManager - matches requests from the application with the proper DB driver
+- **DriverManager** - matches requests from the application with the proper DB driver
-  - driver - handles the communication with the DB server
+- **Driver** - handles the communication with the DB server
-  - connection - all methods for contacting a database
+- **Connection** - all methods for contacting a database
-  - statement - methods and properties that enable you to send SQL
+- **Statement** - methods and properties that enable you to send SQL, also there are is an automatic escaping, which prevents an SQL injection
-  - resultSet - retrieved data (set of table rows)
+- **ResultSet** - this is the result of the executed query

-  - SQLException
+Let us say we need to **extract the full names** of all employees from the **egineering department**, the result will be a **collection of full names** of the employees of the given department.

+Another example is if we want to **increase the salaries** of the employees, working in engineering, by 10%, the result set will be the n**umber of affected rows**.

+- **SQLException** - if an exception occurs during retrieving data from the database, it is a good practice to **catch** the acquired exception **after** the result set, that way we ensure that **no exception during the entire process will be left unprocessed**

 [/slide]